Generic root counts and flatness in tropical geometry: Tropical intersections and generic root counts

 \subsection{Generic root counts as tropical intersection numbers}

-In this section, we show that generic root counts can be expressed in terms of tropical intersection numbers, provided that we have a tropically flat proper intersection.
+In this section, we show that generic root counts can be expressed in terms of tropical intersection numbers, provided that we have a tropically transverse intersection around a tropically flat point.
 This extends Bernstein's theorem to possibly overdetermined families of polynomial equations with non-trivial relations among the coefficients.
-An important tool in proving this is the following lemma.

-\begin{lemma} Let $X$ be a scheme that is locally of finite type over a complete non-archimedean field $K$ and let $U\subset{X}$ be a dense open set.
-Then $U^{\mathrm{an}}$ is open and dense. \end{lemma} \begin{proof} This follows from \cite[Proposition 2.6.4]{Berkovich1993}. \end{proof}

-We now show that the generic dimension is reflected in the fiber over a tropically flat point.

-\begin{proposition} Let $Y$ be irreducible.
-Let $P\in{Y^{\mathrm{an}}}$ be a point over which $X\to{T_{Y}}$ is tropically flat and suppose that the fiberwise tropicalization of $X$ over $P$ is of dimension $k$.
-Then there is an open dense $U\subset{Y}$ such that $X_{U}\to{U}$ has fibers of dimension $k$. \end{proposition} \begin{proof} We first note that Krull dimensions are unaffected by base changes $K\to{L}$, so we can assume that $P$ is $K$-rational and that $K$ is complete.
-Let $k'$ be the dimension of the generic fiber of $X$.
-By \cite[\href{https://stacks.math.columbia.edu/tag/05F7}{Lemma 05F7}]{stacks-project}, there is a (non-empty) open subset $U$ over which the fiber dimension is $k'$.
-By \cref{cor:TropConstant}, there is an open $V$ around $P\in{Y^{\mathrm{an}}}$ such that the tropicalizations are all of dimension $k$.
-By \cref{lem:DensityZariski}, $V$ intersects $U^{\mathrm{an}}$ so we conclude that $k'=k$ using the tropical structure theorem \cite[Theorem 3.3.5]{MS15}. \end{proof}
+We first show that the generic (co-)dimension can be deduced from a tropically transverse intersection around a tropically flat point. \begin{proposition} Let $X=\bigcap_{i=1}^k X_{i}$ where $X_i$ is of generic codimension $d_{i}$.
+Let $P\in Y^{\an}$ around which the $X_{i}$'s are tropically flat, and suppose that the $\trop(X_{i,P})$'s intersect transversally.
+Then $X$ has generic codimension $\sum_{i=1}^{k}d_{i}$. \end{proposition} \begin{proof} Let $V$ be a dense open subset of $Y$ over which the $X_{i}$'s and $X$'s attain their generic dimensions, see \cref{lem:GenericDimensions}.
+By \cref{cor:TropicallyFlatImpliesConstant}, we can find a valued field extension $K\to M$ and an open neighborhood $U_{M}$ of a point $P_{M}$ lying over $P$ such that the tropicalizations of the $X_{i,Q}$'s for $Q\in U_{M}$ are all equal to the tropicalization of $X_{i,P}$.
+We now take a point $Q_{0}\in V^{\an}_{M}\cap U_{M}$, which exists by \cref{lem:DensityZariski}.